kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 - Skilled non-experts with unrestricted internet access: **34%**
 - PhD experts in the relevant field: **~65%**
 - GPT-5.4 (April 2026): **92%**
+- Claude Fable 5 and Gemini 3.1 Pro (June 2026): **94%**

-Frontier models have surpassed PhD experts on their own subject matter.
+Frontier models have surpassed PhD experts on subject matter.
+Gemini 3.1 Pro (94.3%), Claude Fable 5 (94.1%), and Claude Opus 4.8 (93.6%) currently lead the leaderboard .
 GPQA Diamond is approaching saturation at the very top but still separates models in the 60–90% range.

+Note that human expert scores vary across benchmarks: ~65% on GPQA Diamond (narrow, field-specific questions) versus ~90% on HLE (broader questions across many fields).
+Both use domain experts, but GPQA tests depth within a subfield while HLE tests breadth across disciplines.

 ### Humanity's Last Exam (HLE)